Let’s get you startedSign in or create an account to view your personalized quotes.

 Hagerty

-Hagerty is a national provider of specialty insurance, offering insurance for classic vehicles in all 50 states.
-It also offers motorsport, business, and classic boat insurance.
-Its classic vehicle products include coverage for cars older than 1980, modified vehicles, tractors, scooters, and more.
+Hagerty is a national provider of specialty insurance, providing insurance for classic vehicles in all 50 states.
+Along with offering motorsport, business, and classic boat insurance, its classic vehicle products include coverage for cars and trucks older than 25 years, high-value vehicle collections, modified vehicles, tractors, scooters, and more.[2]

-To qualify for coverage, you must only use the car for pleasure driving or events, you must park it off the street, and you must not have had a serious driving infraction in the last three years.
+To qualify for coverage, you must use the car exclusively for pleasure driving or events, park it off the street, and have no serious driving infractions within the past three years.

-Drivers also have the option to get paid by Hagerty to repair any covered damages themselves.
-However, unlike some larger insurers, not all of Hagerty’s classic vehicle coverage options are available in every state.[1]
+For drivers who like to work on their classic cars, Hagerty offers the option to pay drivers to repair any covered damage themselves.
+But unlike some larger insurers, Hagerty’s classic vehicle coverage may not be available in every state.

 American Modern

 American Modern is a specialty insurance company offering collector car insurance, among other property and vehicle insurance products.
-Its coverage options include muscle cars, classic cars, race cars, Cobra replicas, fire engines, and more.[2]
+You can buy coverage for muscle cars, classic cars, antique cars, race cars, Cobra replicas, fire engines, and more.[3]

 State Farm